jcrossley3/lein-modules/README.md

   directory.
 Regardless of this option, build order is always determined by module interdependence.

+* `:sub-module` - A string denoting which sub-project you wish to build including all its dependencies in the project.
+For instance if you have ten sub-modules and `lein modules` will build them all you can select one submodule and it will only run the task on that project and any others it depends on.
+This makesx it more efficent than `:dirs` as the build order and other sub-modules it relies on are discovered automatically.

 * `:parent` - A string denoting the relative path to the parent project's directory.
 If unset, the value of the `:relative-path` of Leiningen's `:parent` vector will be used, and if that's unset, the